bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Test, open menu, close all others" alt="Test, open menu, close all others." />

-And if we go over and take a look at it and test this, we should see that this is working now.
+<p>And if we go over and take a look at it and test this, we should see
+that this is working now.
 So I come back here and refresh this.
 Now when I click on a menu it opens, but when I click another menu it will make sure that one is closed and then it will open this one.
 Plus I could click on menu to and close it.
-So all of the functionality is now working and it&apos;s looking pretty good.
+So all of the functionality is now working and it&apos;s looking pretty good.</p>

-The next challenges, since we&apos;re using this loop twice, we&apos;re using the loop here as well as up here.
+<p>The next challenges, since we&apos;re using this loop twice, we&apos;re using
+the loop here as well as up here.
 And we don&apos;t really want to repeat ourselves.
 So now you&apos;re challenge is, how could you make a function that contains this loop and run that function twice?
 We want to run it